 In addition, a CKA® must have certain approved degrees or certifications such as CPA, CFP, JD, or 10 years of experience in their field.
 In other words, the Kingdom Advisor certification is not designed for beginners.
 They must also have three letters of reference (one from a church leader) and sign a letter of personal stewardship.
 Once certified, CKA® holders have to take ten hours of continuing education each year to remain certified.

 So, a CKA® can be trusted to act with integrity and professional excellence, which helps you adhere to the wisdom in Proverbs 11:14– “In the multitude of counselors, there is safety.”

 5. Save Time and Money

-There is corruption throughout large financial institutions like Wall Street, and as Christians, it is our responsibility to do our due diligence to be “as wise as snakes and innocent as doves” (Matthew 10:16) as we integrate our finances with our faith.
+It’s not uncommon to find conflicts of interest and even corruption within large financial institutions on Wall Street, and as Christians, it is our responsibility to do our due diligence.
+We are called to be “wise as snakes and innocent as doves” (Matthew 10:16) as we integrate our finances with our faith.
 CKAs save their clients the time it would take for them to do their own research on how to invest responsibly.
-They have extensive knowledge about and connections in the financial world, so they’ll know how to link you up with the best services.
-Like most financial advisors, they will help you evaluate your risk tolerance and guide you toward the plans that are the most valuable.
+And CKAs have extensive knowledge about and connections in the financial world, so they’ll know how to utilize the best services and tools.
+Above all, they’ll help you evaluate your risk tolerance and guide you toward the strategies that are most valuable.

 We hope that this post has helped you answer the question “What is a Certified Kingdom Advisor?”
 Ultimately, if you are a Christian who wants to align your faith and finances without compromising your values or return, a CKA® could be a good fit for you.
 For more information on how to connect with a CKA®, schedule your free consultation with the Clear Money Path team.